The Ghost Who Saved the Bank at Monte Carlo: Cast

-Video and DVD release
+Home media

 The episode was released on VHS and several times on DVD with differing special features.

-Trivia
+Production

 During the filming of this episode, Nicholas Courtney (Max) and Roger Delgado (Tapiro) met for the first time; they are best known for their recurring roles in Doctor Who in the early 1970s, playing Brigadier Lethbridge-Stewart and the Master respectively.
 They appeared in a total of seven serials together from 1971 to 1972, all of which starred Jon Pertwee as the Third Doctor.